-Bugs in code that need to be fixed (this is where Sentry, Honeybadger, etc) are most useful.
+- Bugs in code that need to be fixed (this is where Sentry, Rollbar, etc) are most useful.

-Transient errors that can occur but are typically only problems if they occur at a high rate and/or over an extended period of time (ex: database timeout errors).
+- Transient errors that can occur but are typically only problems if they occur at a high rate and/or over an extended period (ex: database timeout errors).

-For (2), we use StatsD (see Custom Metrics below) and set alerting thresholds on error rates.
+For tracking and analyzing the second type of exception, we use StatsD (explained below in Custom Metrics) and set alerting thresholds on error rates.

 Every app has key indicators that ensure things are working.
 For example, with Scout, we monitor the number of active servers and watch for large drops.
-These can indiciate network issues between a customer's datacenter and ours.
+These can indicate network issues between a customer's data center and ours.

 StatsD is a terrific, lightweight tool for custom metrics.
-If you are logging numbers, it often makes sense to put those numbers into StatsD.
+It allows you to send aggregate metrics data over to your backend service.
+So, if you are logging numbers, it often makes sense to put those numbers into StatsD.

-Graphite is the standard dashboard solution that can accept StatsD metrics.
-The downside is alerting isn't included.
+Graphite is an excellent, standard dashboard solution that can accept StatsD metrics.
+The only downside to it is that alerting is not available.

-Both Pingdom Server Monitor's and Datadog's monitoring agents accept StatsD metrics - this allows you to view+alert on most of your metrics (server, services, and StatsD) from a single service.
+Both Pingdom Server Monitor's and Datadog's monitoring agents accept StatsD metrics - this allows you to view as well as receive alerts on most of your metrics (server, services, and StatsD) from a single service.

 Librato is a more general hosted metrics service.